All rules and procedures will be regularly reviewed and restrictions may be lifted.

 - Staff are unable to help unload vehicles but can answer questions and give directions.

-- Trailers are not allowed.
+- Trailers are allowed

-- Hire vans are not allowed.
+- Hire vans are allowed

 - Contactless payment only for DIY waste charges (receipts can be sent by text or email)